cosmos/sdk-tutorials/tutorial/entrypoint.md

 	tmtypes "github.com/tendermint/tendermint/types"
 )

-// DefaultNodeHome sets the folder where the applcation data and configuration will be stored var DefaultNodeHome = os.ExpandEnv("$HOME/.nsd")
+// DefaultNodeHome sets the folder where the application data and configuration will be stored var DefaultNodeHome = os.ExpandEnv("$HOME/.nsd")

 const (